mibernard/BISdle/VERCEL_SETUP.md

 ### Problem: Still seeing high API usage
 **Solution**:
 1. Check Vercel logs to see if Edge caching is working
-2. Consider adding Vercel KV for better persistence
+2. Verify `Cache-Control` headers are being sent in response
-3. Verify `Cache-Control` headers are being sent
+3. Set up the cron job for proactive cache refresh

 ## 📞 Need Help?